jebelz/GEO/README.md

 This represents a mixed symmetry iredducible subspace.

 There are several way to apply that symetrizer to a tensor.
-We can use the tableua's "syymetriz" method as follows:
+We can use the tableuax's "symmetrize" method as follows:

 Start with a rank three tensor: